Reading Now Network

 Annual Audit Report

 At the November 10, 2015, Board of Education meeting, Mike Wilson, the district’s auditor from Norman & Paulsen PC, presented the 2014‐2015 School Year Audit for Three Rivers Community Schools.
-Please click here to access a summary of the report.
-The full report is available via the Transparency Reporting link on the Disctrict Homepage.
+A summary of the audit report is available.
+The full report is also accessible via the Transparency Reporting link on the District Homepage.

 FOIA Board Report

 This document summarizes Freedom of Information Request activity over the previous months.